Spring 2017 Reading List

-sometimes it feels like my to do list is never-ending. whenever i have a free second, i feel like i should be catching up on my coding class, cleaning my apartment, making a trip to target, basically anything besides sitting on my couch and relaxing. for a while, whenever Q texted me asking me what i was doing, 99% of the time my answer was "running errands." but this spring, i'm trying to set aside more time just for relaxing. i've always been a big reader but when my schedule gets crazy, my book list goes on the back burner. i'm making an effort to turn that around by scheduling time just for getting lost in a good book and not feeling bad about it. my favorite genre of books usually falls under the "beach reads" category, which makes it perfectly timely that these books and magazines are at the top of my list. - carm
+Sometimes it feels like my to do list is never-ending.
+Whenever I have a free second, I feel like I should be catching up on my coding class, cleaning my apartment, making a trip to Target, basically anything besides sitting on my couch and relaxing.
+For a while, whenever my friend Quinlan texted me asking me what I was doing, 99% of the time my answer was "running errands."
+But this spring, I'm trying to set aside more time just for relaxing.
+I've always been a big reader but when my schedule gets crazy, my book list goes on the back burner.
+I'm making an effort to turn that around by scheduling time just for getting lost in a good book and not feeling bad about it.
+My favorite genre of books usually falls under the "beach reads" category, which makes it perfectly timely that these books and magazines are at the top of my list.

-every weekend my parents drive to our lakehouse for the weekend, an hour outside of dallas. so whenever i meet up with them out there, it feels like a mini family vacation. this story of one family's vacation is not quite the same, there's infinitely more drama and secrets, which makes it a great read trying to figure out what will happen next. there's also a character named carmen, which i thought was pretty cool since i never see my name anywhere!
+Every weekend my parents drive to our lakehouse for a little retreat.
+So whenever I meet up with them out there, it feels like a mini family vacation.
+This story of one family's vacation is not quite the same.
+There's infinitely more drama and secrets, which makes it a great read trying to figure out what will happen next.
+There's also a character named Carmen, which I thought was pretty cool since I never see my name anywhere!

-i went to camp every summer when growing up, so i immediately loved this story about a group of six friends that met at an arts camp when they were kids. they each grew up and 30 years later found themselves in lives they never would have expected for themselves, and surprisingly they're still a pretty tight knit group...for the most part.
+I went to camp every summer growing up, so I immediately loved this story about a group of six friends that met at an arts camp when they were kids.
+They each grew up and 30 years later found themselves in lives they never would have expected for themselves, and surprisingly they're still a pretty tight knit group...for the most part.

 I'll admit, I started this one and then had to save it for later.
 It's not a very casual read (you really have to pay attention or else you could end up reading the same sentence over and over) and in all honesty, it's kind of scary!
 I'm usually a nighttime reader, but I'm saving this one for time when I can read in the daylight...